David Laibman: Biography

+From 1966 to 1986, Laibman was associated with the journal New World Review, which reported on the Soviet Union, Eastern Europe, China, Southeast Asia, and Cuba.
+Laibman’s interest in the 20th-century post-capitalist experiences informed his work on price formation, incentives, and planning in socialist economies.
+He developed a model of socialist economic planning, "Multilevel Democratic Iterative Coordination" (MDIC), in Science & Society and in several of his books, including Value, Technical Change and Crisis; Deep History (2007), Political Economy After Economics (2012), and Passion and Patience (2015).

+Following his work on Marxian value theory and capitalist dynamics, Laibman turned toward historical materialism and theories of socialist planning.
+Deep History (2007) examines historical materialism, theories of human individuality, symbolic consciousness, labor, class, capitalism, and socialism.
+Political Economy After Economics (2012) addresses topics including Marxian value theory, technical change, competitive equilibrium, macroeconomics, and socialist institutions.
+Laibman argues that political economy should incorporate the quantitative methods and formal modeling used in contemporary economics.
+Passion and Patience (2015) is a collection of essays, many originally published in Science & Society, on historical materialism, political economy, capitalism, socialism, culture, ideology, and scientific methodology.

 He is also a fingerstyle guitarist, especially its application to the ragtime music of the early twentieth century.
 With Eric Schoenberg, Laibman recorded The New Ragtime Guitar for Folkways Records in 1970.
 His solo album, Classical Ragtime Guitar, was released by Rounder Records in 1980.
 Laibman has worked with a variety of artists in the early folk world, using his advanced finger picking technique.
 One notable album is Way Out West by Scottish folk singer Alex Campbell, in 1963.
-Of note is the track "Orange Blossom Special" which showcases the talent that Laibman was developing.
+Laibman is featured on the track "Orange Blossom Special" with Campbell.
 He issued a DVD, Guitar Artistry of David Laibman.

 Published works

 Laibman is the author of five books: